masa-byte/IOT/README.md

 <br>

 ### Idea
-The idea is to have two microservices which will communicate with each other using gRPC, and one of them will have a REST API.
+The idea is to have two microservices which will communicate with each other using gRPC, and one of them will have a REST API for communication with client.

 ### Architecture
 The first microservice was written in **.NET Core** and the second one in **Flask**.
 The first microservice is acting as a gRPC client, and a REST server, and the second one is acting as a gRPC server.
 The first microservice is responsible for handling the data from the second microservice, and the second microservice is responsible for handling the data from the database.